William Zhao

 WZYes.
 It was about twenty years ago that I bought that work.
 It was a small drawing on paper by Picasso.

-WZSo, when I came back to Hong Kong I stopped investment banking and I started writing articles for different newspapers — for Chinese papers and then also for Bazaar Art.
-I am now the art director for Bazaar Art and also I write for SCMP.
+WZSo, when I came back to Hong Kong, I stopped investment banking and started writing articles for different newspapers—for Chinese papers and then also for Bazaar Art.
+I am now the art director for Bazaar Art, and I also write for SCMP.

 And after a few years of writing, I started to organise exhibitions.
 I organised an exhibition for Louis Vuitton.
-I started with a small show for them and then I organised their museum show at the National Museum of Beijing and so on.
+I started with a small show for them and then organised their museum show at the National Museum of Beijing.

-ADHow then did you become involved in this exhibition at Duddell's?
+ADHow did you become involved in this exhibition at Duddell's?

-WZWell Duddell's is a place a few friends wanted to create because we shared a love of art.
+WZDuddell's is a place a few friends wanted to create because we shared a love of art.
 We wanted to build something in Hong Kong that would support artists.
 Central has almost no commercial space for art.
-So we wanted to create a small place where we could share our passion for art.
-Create a place with ambience and that was different.
-It is a place where people can go to have lunch or coffee, but see something interesting.
+We wanted to create a small place to share our passion for art.
+Create a place with an ambience that is different.
+It is a place where people can go to have lunch or coffee but see something interesting.

 ADIt's very much about bringing the art to where the people are, isn't it?

-ADThe decision to have Ai Weiwei curate the exhibition then was really about using his success as a way to draw people to look at the lesser-known artists who are actually in the exhibition?
+ADThe decision to have Ai Weiwei curate the exhibition then was really about using his success to draw people to look at the lesser-known artists in the exhibition.

 We spent about two or three months choosing the artists with Ai Weiwei that should be in this exhibition.

-And Ai Weiwei came up with this idea of providing a frame for the artists to work with.
-He created 20 frames of exactly the same dimensions, but what is particularly interesting about these frames is that if you were to cut them and look at the cross-section of the frame you would see that its follows the topography of the border of China.
-And I think it is rather a romantic idea, and one that the artists then responded to.
+And Ai Weiwei came up with the idea of providing a frame for the artists to work with.
+He created 20 frames of exactly the same dimensions, but what is particularly interesting about these frames is that if you were to cut them and look at the cross-section of the frame, you would see that it follows the topography of the border of China.
+And I think it is rather a romantic idea and one that the artists then responded to.
 There is really a lot of soul put into this exhibition.

-ADPerhaps we can discuss specifically how some of the artists responded to Ai Weiwei's frame?
+ADPerhaps we can discuss how some artists responded to Ai Weiwei's frame?

 WZIt was very interesting.
 Some of the artists did not want to play politics with respect to the map of China.
 There was quite violent dialogue, and when you look at the different works in the exhibition, they very much reflect the differing responses.

 The actual works demonstrate the different approaches to Ai Weiwei's frame.
-Ho Sin Tung, for example felt that none of her work could be framed by someone else, so she choose to do a portrait of Ai Weiwei and let him frame himself.
-The work is called, Ailiens.
-It is a very really small portrait but it has a story.
+Ho Sin Tung, for example, felt that none of her work could be framed by someone else, so she chose to do a portrait of Ai Weiwei and let him frame himself.
+The work is called Ailiens.
+It is a very, really small portrait, but it has a story.

 Kum Chi-Keung works with birdcages.
 This is a particularly beautiful work.
-The artist created tiny birdcages - very evocative of people in Hong Kong and the way we live in a confined space - and the artist placed them together, and in doing so they create a map and also the appearance of hands opening.
+The artist created tiny birdcages—very evocative of people in Hong Kong and how we live in a confined space—and placed them together.
+In doing so, they create a map and the appearance of hands opening.

 ADI was particularly interested in the Map Office work upstairs.
 Perhaps you can tell me about that work?